Breastfeeding and medicines

 Breastfeeding Network Drug Factsheets

-CKS Breastfeeding Problems refers to Breastfeeding Network Drug Factsheets which contain evidence based information on the most common issues with medicines and lactation.
+CKS Breastfeeding Problems refers to the Breastfeeding Network Drug Factsheets which contain evidence based information on the most common issues with medicines and lactation.
 A popular resource endorsed by many breastfeeding support groups.
 Parents may attend a consultation with a print out or link to this.
 The National Breastfeeding Helpline offers breastfeeding support on the phone, every day of the year, 9.30am to 9.30pm: 0300 100 0212.

 Raised cholesterol and breastfeeding from the Breastfeeding Network Drug Factsheets